atarazana/gramola/README.md

 If you have already deployed an instance of ACM or you want to [install](https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/2.3/html/install/index) it and leverage the Governance, Risk, and Compliance (GRC) super powers for this demo, use this [policies](rhacm) to get the operators installed automatically in your behalf.

-# Install ArgoCD and Pipelines using the operators
+# Install ArgoCD, Pipelines and Quay using the operators

-Install ArgoCD Operator with OCP OAuth and Openshift Pipelines:
+Install ArgoCD Operator, Openshift Pipelines and Quay (simplified non-supported configuration):

 ```sh
 until oc apply -k util/bootstrap/; do sleep 2; done